Duryodhana: The game of dice

 A painting by Raja Ravi Varma depicting the disrobing of Draupadi, with Duryodhana (in green) commanding Dushasana.

 Following the humiliation he experiences at Indraprastha, Duryodhana becomes consumed by jealousy and hatred towards the Pandavas, turning weak.
 Resolving to destroy them, he conspires with Shakuni, an expert in dice, to challenge Yudhishthira to a gambling match.
 Despite warnings from Dhritarashtra and Vidura, Duryodhana persists, threatening to commit suicide, and Dhritarashtra reluctantly allows the game to proceed.

 Shakuni, skilled in deceitful play, manipulates the game in Duryodhana’s favour.
 Yudhishthira, though unwilling, agrees to participate.
 At first, precious gems are wagered and lost, followed by gold coins, chariots, servants, horses, and weapons.
 Gradually, Yudhishthira loses all his material possessions.
 In desperation, he stakes his brothers one by one and loses them.
 Finally, he wagers himself and loses again.

 Left with no alternative, Yudhishthira stakes Draupadi.
 Upon losing, Duryodhana sends his messenger Pratikami to summon her to the court, but she refuses to come.
 Duryodhana then orders his brother, Dushasana, who forcibly drags Draupadi by her hair into the royal assembly.
 There, she is publicly humiliated, and Duryodhana exposes his bare thigh (a euphemism for the genitals) and mockingly invites her to sit on it.
 Bhima, seething with rage, vows before all assembled to kill Duryodhana by breaking his thigh and to slay Dushasana.
-Dhritarashtra, fearing divine wrath and public disgrace, intervenes and grants Draupadi two boons, through which she secures the freedom of her husbands and herself.
+Lord Krishna comes and saves Draupadi.
 The Pandavas are thus released and return to Indraprastha.

 However, Duryodhana, resentful of this outcome, conspires again with Shakuni to challenge Yudhishthira to a second game.
 This time, the stakes are harsher: the losers must spend twelve years in exile in the forest and a thirteenth year in concealment.
 If discovered during the final year, the exile must begin anew.
 Persuaded against his better judgment, Yudhishthira accepts and is defeated once more.
 The Pandavas prepare for exile, vowing vengeance.
 Bhima swears to kill Duryodhana and Dushasana, Arjuna vows to kill Karna, and Sahadeva promises to kill Shakuni.